pehadavid/AspNetCore.ClassicBundles/README.md

  @Scripts.Render("~/js/my-little-bundle.js")
 ```

-If you want to the Asp.Net Core TagHelpers, you can use
+If you want to use  Asp.Net Core Tag Helpers, you can use

 ```html
  <vc:script-renderer bundle-path="~/js/my-little-bundle.js" />